-This Note does not discuss in detail all the sources of funding, which an entity may derive.
-Other sources of funding will include funding derived by an entity, which is not from that entity's annual or long-term members or from an appropriation by the government.
-This may include funding derived from non-members, for example, foreign capital grants, foreign donor funding, and donations from non-members (see Examples 2, 4 and 5 in Annexure B).
-The facts and circumstances of each case will determine whether an entity's funding was derived from the prescribed sources (see 5.2).
+This Note does not consider in detail all the sources of funding which an entity may derive.
+Other sources of funding, which is not from that entity's annual or long-term members or from an appropriation by the government may include funding derived, for example, from non-members, foreign capital grants, foreign donor funding, donations, investment income (see Examples 2, 4 and 5).
+The facts and circumstances of each case will determine whether substantially the whole of an entity's funding was derived directly from the prescribed sources of funding (see 5.2).
+The entity bears the onus to prove that the funding was derived directly from the prescribed sources of funding.